Jayakumar03/todo-app_react/README.md

 Step 1 : clone the resposistory using the below mentioned  command
 ## "Git clone https://github.com/Jayakumar03/todo-app_react"

- step 2 : open app folder local ide.
-Below mentioned  command  to install the npm -library and dependenceis
+ step 2 : open app folder local ide.  use Below mentioned command in command line interface(CLI) to install the npm -library and dependenceis
  # run command "npm install" in command line

  Step 3: To open app in local host:3000